Mullein (Jia Yan Ye)

-Mullein is smoked by the Menominees tribe to treat respiratory complaints.
+Mullein is smoked by the Menominees, an American Indian tribe, to treat respiratory complaints.

-Mullein was used during civil war by the Confederate army to treat respiratory complaints.
+Mullein was used during the civil war by the Confederate army to treat respiratory complaints.

-Mullein was used in the Middle Ages to treat skin and lung disease.
+Mullein was used in the Middle Ages to treat skin and lung diseases.
 It was also used to ignite lamp wicks and small torches as the dried stocks ignite easily.